torvalds/linux/Documentation/scsi/st.rst

 The tape is positioned and the drive parameters are set with ioctls defined in mtio.h The tape control program 'mt' uses these ioctls.
-Try to find an mt that supports all of the Linux SCSI tape ioctls and opens the device for writing if the tape contents will be modified (look for a package mt-st* from the Linux ftp sites; the GNU mt does not open for writing for, e.g., erase).
+Try to find an mt that supports all of the GNU/Linux SCSI tape ioctls and opens the device for writing if the tape contents will be modified (look for a package mt-st* from the GNU/Linux ftp sites; the GNU mt does not open for writing for, e.g., erase).

 The supported ioctls are: